este/este/README.md

 Yes it does.
 Este is agnostic of what you use in your backend and is completely decoupled from the API.
 It uses an Express app for server-side rendering, but you can use anything for your API.
 The only benefit that an Express API has is that it can simply be `use()` by the main app, like any other middleware.

 #### What's the difference with [Redux](https://github.com/gaearon/redux)?
 Redux aims to be the framework to rule them all.
-It wants to be everything for everyone, while Este assumes being strongly opiniated, needing much less boilerplate to work.
-Moreover, while Redux (or many other implementation of the Flux pattern) are frameworks, Este tries to simply be the a design pattern and a set of best practices.
+It wants to be everything for everyone, while Este assumes being strongly opinionated, needing much less boilerplate to work.
+Moreover, while Redux (or many other implementation of the Flux pattern) are frameworks, Este tries to simply be the show a pattern and a set of best practices.

 #### Is it possible use XXX library with Este?
 Yes.
 Este makes little assumptions about your stack, and passing every bit of needed info through props.
 This is not a framework, nothing prevents you from picking the bits you're interested in.

 #### Do you have any other example apps using Este?
 Right now, there are little open sourced apps on the web (if you have any example, feel free to send a PR, or tip us on Gitter).
 You can have a look at the other repositories of the [este organization](http://github.com/este).
 You might for instance find some interesting stuff in [este-firebase](https://github.com/este/este-firebase/).

+#### Does it work with React Native?
+Yes!
+Check the [native](https://github.com/este/native) repo.

 ## Training
 - [learn-reactjs.com](http://www.learn-reactjs.com)